ilastik/multiHypothesesTracking/Readme.md

 	- arbitrary number of features allowed (in `[]`)
 	- there will be two weights per feature (one to generate a linear combination of features and weights for the "on" state, and one for "off")
 	- it can help to add a constant feature (=1) to the list, so one weight can act as a bias (the other weights define the normal vector of a decision plane in hyperspace)
+	- each segmentation hypothesis can have the optional attributes `divisionFeatures`, `appearanceFeatures` and `disappearanceFeatures`.
+For each of the given attributes, a special variable will be added to the optimization problem.
+If these features are not given, then the segmentation hypothesis is not allowed to divide, appear or disappear, respectively.
 * Tracking Result = Ground Truth format: [test/gt.json](test/gt.json)
 	- only positive links are required to be set, omitted links are assumed to be "false"
 * Weight format: [test/weights.json](test/weights.json)